MakeSchool-Tutorials/MakeSchoolNotes-Swift/P6-Introduction-Table-Views/content.md

 ![image](table_view_hello_world.png)

-#Commit
-Now would be a good time to commit your code.
-Include a commit message to remind yourself of what you've implemented.
-It's good to commit after you've finished a chunk of work;
-even better if it works :)

 #Hello World
 Great, so you can now display *Hello World* in each of the five table rows.
 The second method in your `UITableViewDataSource` extension returns the number of rows to be populated by the data source.
 In this case, it's been hardcoded to 5 simply for testing.
 Generally it will be the count of an array of objects.